-The Coming COVID-19 Higher Ed Disaster
+The Coming COVID-19 Higher-Ed Disaster

 Low-cost community colleges may be unable to raise prices in response to budget cuts.
 Their financial losses would result in diminished capacity — fewer professors, classes, course sections and degree programs, at precisely the moment when those institutions could best help millions of unemployed workers go back to school.
 This, in turn, could create ripe conditions for predatory colleges offering worthless debt-financed degrees, a dynamic that led to tens of thousands of defaulted student loans after the last recession.

 Next time you hear Mitch McConnell or Donald Trump demagogue about profligate liberal states begging for federal funds they should not need, keep in mind the kinds of choices they are implicitly urging on cash-strapped public officials.
 State officials do indeed have the option of making ends meet in a recession by failing to serve the people they represent.
-They can have health care systems that leave the sick and unemployed behind; employment systems that keep workers earning at a subsistence level or less; and higher education systems that make a college degree a token of privilege in the twenty-first century as it was in the nineteenth.
+They can have health-care systems that leave the sick and unemployed behind; employment systems that keep workers earning at a subsistence level or less; and higher-education systems that make a college degree a token of privilege in the 21st century as it was in the 19th.
 In the end, in public goods as well as private goods, you get what you pay for.